Video Setup for Recording Humans

 Set Mode Dial to C1 (custom mode 1)

-This mode has already been preset with the optimal settings for the type of video recording done with actors, interviews, human subjects, etc (talking head, dramatic monologue, etc)
+This mode has already been preset with the optimal settings for the type of video recording done for interviews, human subjects, etc (talking head, interview, etc) at 30fps, 60 shutter speed.

 Press the autofocus button on the back panel of the camera, inside the focus mode dial.